scaleoutsean/solidifire/README.md

 - Pull: periodically query the system and populate a database (KISS)
 - Push: listen to cluster event log; use events to add and delete data (more resource intensive, but doesn't require the use of Cluster Admin account)
-- Both: combination of both (impressive but complex)
+- Both: a combination of both (impressive but complex)

-Due to its small size, the database is unlikely to require deletion.
-Quite possibly `INSERT` and `SELECT` are the only two SQL operations required for casual use.
+Due to its small size, database records are unlikely to require deletion.
+Quite possibly `INSERT` and `SELECT` are the only SQL operations required for casual use.

 ### Pull approach: Database and Queries